Spec reference

 env | mapping or list of KEY=VALUE strings | omitted | Passed only during prepare.
 Values support the same interpolation rules as environment. |

-root | boolean | true | Controls whether prepare commands run with --root. |
+root | boolean | true | Controls whether prepare commands request root/fakeroot behavior where the backend supports it. |

 Rules: